jonnor/datascience-master/dat390/README.md

 Prepare for master thesis work

-* Get comfortable executing machine learning research.
-Comparing model alternatives.
-Accuracy, training time, inference time, data requirements
 * Setup and test workflow for report writing and publishing
 * Build background knowledge
+* Get comfortable executing machine learning research
 * Ideas for usecase/case-study in thesis

 ## Outputs

-* Nov15: Presentation given for Data Science class
 * Dec 1: Finished report
 * One or more demonstrations (video/browser)
 * Report(s) published as HTML